Accelerationism: Right-wing accelerationism

-Right-wing accelerationism (or right-accelerationism) is espoused by Land, with Fluss and Frim also noting Mencius Moldbug and Justin Murphy.
-Land attributes the increasing speed of the modern world to unregulated capitalism and its ability to exponentially grow and self-improve, describing capitalism as "a positive feedback circuit, within which commercialization and industrialization mutually excite each other in a runaway process."
+Right-wing accelerationism (or right-accelerationism) is espoused by Land, with Fluss and Frim also noting Curtis Yarvin and Justin Murphy.
+Land attributes the increasing speed of the modern world to unregulated capitalism and its ability to exponentially grow and self-improve; in "A Quick-and-Dirty Introduction to Accelerationism", he describes capitalism as "a positive feedback circuit, within which commercialization and industrialization mutually excite each other in a runaway process."
 He argues that the best way to deal with capitalism is to participate more to foster even greater exponential growth and self-improvement, accelerating technological progress along with it.
 Land also argues that such acceleration is intrinsic to capitalism but impossible for non-capitalist systems, stating that "capital revolutionizes itself more thoroughly than any extrinsic 'revolution' possibly could."
-In an interview with Vox, he stated "Our question was what 'the process' wants (i.e. spontaneously promotes) and what resistances it provokes", also noting that "the assumption" behind accelerationism was that "the general direction of [techno-capitalist] self-escalating change was toward decentralization."
-Mackay summarized Land's position as "since capitalism tends to dissolve hereditary social forms and restrictions [...], it is seen as the engine of exploration into the unknown.
-So to be 'on the side of intelligence' is to totally abandon all caution with respect to the disintegrative processes of capital and whatever reprocessing of the human and of the planet they might involve."
-Yuk Hui describes Land's thought as "a technologically driven anti-Statist and inhuman capitalism" while Steven Shaviro describes it as "a kind of Stockholm Syndrome with regard to Capital" in celebrating its inhuman and destructive nature.
-Land's thought has also been characterized as libertarian.
+In an interview with Vox, he stated "Our question was what 'the process' wants (i.e. spontaneously promotes) and what resistances it provokes", also noting that he assumed technocapitalist change would move toward decentralization.